New York State Pedestrian Safety Action Plan (PSAP): www.ny.gov/pedsafety

 Several communities around the state are addressing pedestrian high-crash locations thorough the implementation of campaigns to educate pedestrians and motorists and to actively enforce traffic laws at targeted locations.
-Communities are creating program to address specific problem locations by using the "Be Seen Be Safe" materials to inform and educate both pedestrians and drivers and by having local police enforce vehicle and traffic laws.
+Communities are creating programs to address specific problem locations by using the "Be Seen Be Safe" materials to inform and educate both pedestrians and drivers and by having local police enforce vehicle and traffic laws.
 If you have a safety problem in your community, contact the GTSC for information on how to address it.

 The transportation revolution of the twentieth century has displaced the pedestrian from most roads.
 The driver's license became the key to mobility in America and motorized vehicles the tools.
 Where once stores, entertainment and services were only a short walk away, they are now often clustered in shopping malls off major highways miles from town centers or suburban communities.
 Pedestrians are banned from roads such as expressways and interstate highways while the distances make it impractical if not impossible to walk to the malls in any case.